 The civil rights laws in the United States exemplify the nation’s commitment to basic human rights and freedoms, including fair treatment.
 As an employee, you have federal and state rights protecting you against discrimination in the workplace.

-To understand what your rights are as a victim of workplace discrimination, let’s first go over what is classified as discrimination.
+To understand what your rights are as a victim of job discrimination, let’s first go over what is classified as discrimination.

 The Different Types of Discrimination

 The EEOC keep track of the discrimination complaints filed to the agency.
 In 2017, there were nearly 130,000 complaints filed.
 Below you’ll find a breakdown of the types of complaints:

 - National Origin – 9.8 percent

 - Religion – 4.1 percent

 Let’s take a closer look at the specific types of discrimination an employee or job candidate may be subjected to.

 Age.
 Age discrimination occurs when an employee or applicant is treated less favorably because of their age.
 The Age Discrimination Employment Act (ADEA) protects individuals who are 40 years of age or older.
 It is not considered illegal for an employee to favor an older worker over a younger one.

 Age harassment can include offensive or derogatory remarks about a person’s age.
 The harasser can be a supervisor, coworker, or client/customer.